 Moo QR Code

-Remember, people are going to scan your QR code on their phone… which means we need to keep a few key things in mind:
+Think carefully about how you're going to use them.
+Remember, people are going to scan your QR code on their phone, which means you need to keep a few key things in mind:

-• You should only display the QR code where people will have adequate wifi or phone signal.
+• You should only display the QR code where people will have an adequate wifi or phone signal.

 BeaconStac – Another great resource for creating QR codes in seconds.
-Use them to send people to a website URL, call a phone number, send an SMS message, send an email, save a VCard and more.
+Use them to send people to a website URL, call a phone number, send an SMS message, send an email, save a VCard, and more.

 Have you used QR codes for anything in your business?
 What did you use it for?
 Where did you place the code?
 Did you get any worthwhile results from it?
 Let us know in the forum!